 Despite the challenges faced by Philly’s youth, Boys and Girls Clubs of Philadelphia continues to stand strong for these forgotten kids and communities.
 Today, BGCP serves over 8,700 children, making us one of the largest youth-development organizations in the city.
 BGCP maintains an everyday presence in these communities, providing youth with trained professional staff and proven programs to enhance their quality of life.
 However, we know that we must do more to change the environment for all 220,000 of Philadelphia’s young people.
 BGCP strives to further our impact by enacting a Bold Change for the kids of Philadelphia.

-Under the leadership of Comcast and David L. Cohen, and in partnership with the Snider Youth Hockey Foundation, over the next five years, BGCP will:
+Under the leadership of Comcast and David L. Cohen, over the next five years, BGCP will:

 - Expand the reach of services by increasing the number of children served from 8,000 to 25,000: